kevinkiklee/clicksearch/README.md

 * Navigate to the cloned copy of the repo

 ## Tasks
-- [ ] Limit the click detection to the highlighted text only
+- [ ] Implement unit and integration tests
 - [ ] Add a keyboard shortcut
 - [ ] Minify for production
-- [ ] Publish to Chrome extension store
+- [x] Publish to Chrome extension store